cristoslc/LLM-coding-agent-patterns/_AGENTS/sessions/drafting/2025-10-15-fix-session-scripts/worklog.md

 - Pushed to remote repository (dev branch)

 The session now fully conforms to the Agent Sessions Protocol with a comprehensive, actionable session definition ready for implementation.

+## [2025-10-17 01:47] Session Updated for Shallow Clone Architecture

+Updated the session to align with the current shallow clone architecture:
+- Replaced all worktree references with session clone terminology
+- Updated problem analysis to focus on shallow clone-specific issues
+- Updated dependencies to reflect shallow clone knowledge requirements
+- Updated active-plan.md and worklog.md to match the new architecture
+- Session now correctly addresses issues in the current protocol implementation